Acry/Acry.github.io/index.md

 [SDL2-Renderer](https://github.com/Acry/SDL2-Renderer)
 This is a series about the SDL2-Renderer.
-Create a Texture from Surface and Render it or flip, mirror rotate it.
+Create a texture from surface, render it flipped, mirrored and rotated.
 Take Screenshot with RenderReadPixels.
 Render and animate a colorful gradient like a new shadertoy one.
 Shows a bit how glsl works and why we want shaders.